Brisbane secures Flight Centre's 4500-strong Global Gathering

 Brisbane has landed a major tourism windfall after being selected to host one of the world’s largest travel industry conferences.

 The region has been confirmed as the venue for the Flight Centre Travel Group’s global conference in July 2020, an event that will bring up to 4500 travel consultants, executives and senior travel industry figures to the city and its surrounds.

-The incentive event was secured by the Queensland Government through Tourism and Events Queensland and Brisbane City Council through Brisbane Marketing.
+The incentive event was secured by the Queensland Government through Tourism and Events Queensland and Brisbane City Council through Brisbane Economic Development Agency.

 Brisbane Lord Mayor Adrian Schrinner said Flight Centre’s Global Gathering conference would deliver a $7 million economic boost and he looked forward to welcoming the company’s top achievers to its global headquarters.